home-assistant/home-assistant.io/source/getting-started/onboarding_dashboard.markdown

 If your Home Assistant has other controllers, such as a [Zigbee](/integrations/zha/) or a [Z-Wave](/integrations/zwave_js/) controller, and you have Zigbee or Z-Wave devices, these could be detected and shown here.
 However, these devices usually need to be paired first.

-The procedure below is optional.
-The idea is to learn some basics on dashboards.

 ## Creating a new dashboard and edit cards

 The default **Overview** dashboard updates automatically when you add new devices.
 However, once you start editing the default dashboard, it no longer updates automatically.
 For this reason, we start here by adding a new dashboard.
-This lets us keep the default **Overview** dashboard and it will grow automatically together with your home.
+This lets us keep the default **Overview** dashboard.

 In the following steps, we will create a new dashboard and edit some card settings.